nice-digital/nice-design-system/components/nds-accordion/README.md

 ## Usage

-This is a React controlled component, therefore we will not be providing snippets for html, scss or JavaScript.
-If a non-React component is required for your project, please contact the design system project team through necessary channels for guidance.
+This component is not intended for non-React environments.
+Please contact the design system project team through necessary channels for guidance under these circumstances.
+We will not be providing snippets for html, SCSSor JavaScript for this reason.

 If you're using a controlled group of Accordions.
-Import both the `Accordion` and `AccordionGroup` components from the package and use within TSX:
+Import both the `Accordion` and `AccordionGroup` components from the package and use within the TSX as below:

 ```jsx
 import React from "react";